Whether Caring for Family Members, the Elderly, the Disabled or Our Wildlife, You Need Time Out For You!

 Chances are, you know someone responsible for another person’s well-being, daily needs, health or longevity.
 You may not identify as a carer, but chances are, you are an informal carer(*2).

 To be a carer doesn’t mean to be in an official job role called a carer.
 Many care for their parents, siblings, friends – and even animals.

 10,000+ Wildlife Carers in Australia

 All credit of the photo above goes to Sydney Wildlife Rescue and Lynleigh Greig on the far right for regular fundraising to make her mobile vet clinic a reality.
 Saving wildlife across Sydney and along the east coast, bushfire or flood victims.
 All are volunteers dedicated to saving our precious wildlife.

 Across the country, over 10,000 wildlife carers donate their time (and wallets) to Australia’s animals(*3).
 Wildlife carers take in native animals who have been displaced or injured.
 From baby possums who have lost their mothers to bushfires, development or tree clearing to native birds and reptiles who have fallen prey to domestic animals.

-Australia’s carers of humans and animals are certainly our country’s unsung heroes.
+Australia’s human and animal carers are our country’s unsung heroes.

 Guided Meditation for Self Care: Reduce & Release Stress

-Each time a person practices guided meditation; they slowly change their automatic responses to stress(*4).
-As areas of the brain, such as the amygdala are exercised during meditation, they grow stronger.
+When people practice guided meditation, they slowly change their automatic responses to stress(*4).
+As areas of the brain, such as the amygdala, are exercised during meditation, they grow stronger.
 As a result, the neurons that fire automatically when a person is under stress become less intense.
 The benefits for carers and those working (and living) in high-stress environments are three-fold:

 • On a day-to-day basis, the body will not be as depleted.
 The cardiovascular and adrenal systems will be under less pressure and much more.